WyrdOne/ModOptionsAPI/readme.txt

 ------------------
 Version History
 ------------------

+1.5 - Updated to Minecraft 1.5 compatibility, added server support as well.

 1.0.2 - Madified MOAPI to no longer edit base classes, does require a mod loader of some sort.